Apple supplier Foxconn says it will build big Wisconsin factory

 Foxconn currently has facilities in Virginia and Indiana, each of which employ fewer than 1,000 workers, according to its website.

 The announcement may give Trump a victory as he looks to bring back jobs.
-Trump also recently said Apple plans to build "three big plants, beautiful plants" in the U.S.
+Trump also said Tuesday in a Wall Street Journal interview that Apple CEO Tim Cook "promised" him the company plans to build "three big plants, beautiful plants" in the United States.

-But Foxconn -- and Apple -- may struggle to transport their manufacturing success abroad to the U.S.
+Apple has not commented about Trump's claim.
+It's unclear where such plants would be located, how many people they would employ and which products they would produce.

+During the campaign, Trump said he would "get Apple to to build their damn computers and things in this country instead of other countries."

 Foxconn grew into a powerhouse for electronics manufacturing for Apple, Microsoft, HP and others thanks to its ability to staff its factories with cheap labor in China.